TexasInstruments/simplelink-ti_sidewalk-examples/README.md

 ## Build Examples

-After building the SDK libraries, you can build the prop_rf examples.
+After building the SDK libraries, you can build the ti_sidewalk examples.
 The examples support a few ways to build:

 * [Command line makefile](#build-examples-from-command-line)